josdem/hugo/content/techtalk/spring/webclient_cucumber_junit5.md

 }
 ```

 This project is using Github’s [Basic Authentication](https://developer.github.com/v3/auth/#basic-authentication) and requires your Github username and access token that you can generate from here: [Personal Access Token](https://github.com/settings/tokens).
+Once you have that token you need to provide it to our Spring Boot project, this time we will use an `application.properties` file, please go to the [Project Configuration](https://github.com/josdem/webclient-workshop/wiki/Properties-File) for getting more information.
 The JUnit runner uses the JUnit framework to run the Cucumber Test.
 What we need is to create a single empty class with an annotation @RunWith(Cucumber.class) and define @CucumberOptions where we’re specifying the location of the Gherkin file which is also known as the feature file:

 ```java
 package com.jos.dem.webclient;